 - Improbable Aiming Skills: Sabata can fire his derringer well beyond its mechanical accuracy, and that's just getting started.

 - Improbable Weapon User: In the first film, Sabata's derringer and Stengel's cane gun.
 In the second, Sabata's rifle, and Septiembre's musket balls.
+Not to mention, Skimmel's galleon model with functioning cannons turned into a deadly trap.

 - Instrument of Murder: Banjo, who always walks around with a banjo, keeps a rifle inside of it.